 Step 3: Reheat.
 Put the chicken in the oven and leave it there until it reaches an internal temperature of 165°F. (Cooking times will vary depending on the kind of chicken you’re reheating.)
 When your chicken has warmed through, remove it from the oven and serve—it should be succulent and satisfying.
 Note: This method does not yield crispy skin but if that’s a deal-breaker for you, simply pop your piece of chicken under the broiler for a couple of minutes to crisp up the exterior before you dig in.

 How to Reheat Chicken on the Stove

 The stove is an effective way to reheat chicken that has been removed from the bone, but we don’t recommend just tossing a boneless, skinless breast in a frying pan since the direct heat will dry that poultry out fast.
 Instead, follow these steps when you reheat chicken on the stove and it will be a tender treat ready to be tossed in a stir-fry, salad or pasta dish.

-2. Heat your leftovers.
+Step 2: Heat your leftovers.
 Grab a skillet and add just enough water to cover the bottom.
 Set the pan over medium heat and add the chicken as soon as the water starts to simmer.
-Lower the heat and gently stir chicken, cooking until the meat has warmed through.
-Once the chicken is nice and hot, make haste and gobble it up.
+Lower the heat and gently stir chicken, cooking until the meat has warmed through to 165°F. Once the chicken is nice and hot, make haste and gobble it up.